-Here are some reviews of books on behavioral psychology that I love.
+Here’s a review of a book on behavioral psychology that I love.

 - Mental Accounting: Why Smart People Make Big Money Mistakes.
 Why people overpay on big-ticket items.

-If you like these, you can find more of my favorite books on psychology here.
+If you like these, you can find more of my favorite books on psychology and more here.